freqinfi/freqinfi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello!
-My name is Giyoung"
+title: "Hello, I'm Minhyuk!"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/